 - Pre-made cones make it much easy to have a snack and walk around the party freely.
 I used an old soda crate to display the cones and tied a mini fabric swag across the front.

 - Use some outdoor game paraphernalia as part of the decor.
 Here I just placed a couple of crochet balls in a wire basket.

 - Speaking of games, our favorite thing to do is play bocce ball or corn hole.
 You don’t need a lot of space for these, nor will you exert yourself too much while playing.

 I hope you’ll get some ideas to try at your next bbq, July 4th cookout or any summer entertaining.
-See our coordinating seated table and food buffet in part 1, and don’t forget to download your FREE printables here, courtesy of Paper & Pigtails.
+Don’t forget to download your FREE printables here, courtesy of Paper & Pigtails.
 They will get you started on a stylish bash!